A historic environmental restoration project proves a greater use for dredge spoils

 Location: Talbot County, MD

-Partners: Precon Marine, Wesson Group, McClean Contracting Co., York Building Products, Earth Retention Systems (ERS), Thrace-LINQ
+Partners: Precon Marine, Wesson Group, McLean Contracting Co., York Building Products, Earth Retention Systems (ERS), Thrace-LINQ, U.S. Army Corps of Engineers (USACE)

 Critical Products: Precast MSE blocks, High Performance Woven Geotextile Fabric